master-of-zen/Av1an/README.md

 <h2 align="center">Main Features</h2>

-**Spliting video by scenes for parallel encoding** because AV1 encoders currently not good at multithreading, encoding is limited to single or couple of threads at the same time.
+**Spliting video by scenes for parallel encoding** because AV1 encoders are currently not good at multithreading, encoding is limited to single or couple of threads at the same time.

 *  [PySceneDetect](https://pyscenedetect.readthedocs.io/en/latest/) used for spliting video by scenes and running multiple encoders.
-*  Fastest way to encode AV1 without losing quality, as fast as many cores cpu have :).
+*  Fastest way to encode AV1 without losing quality, as fast as many CPU cores you have :).
 *  Target VMAF mode.
 Targeting end result visual quality.
 *  Resuming encoding without loss of encoded progress.
 *  Simple and clean console look.
-*  Automatic determination of how many workers the host can handle.
+*  Automatic detection of the number of workers the host can handle.
-*  Building encoding queue with bigger files first, minimizing waiting for last scene to encode.
+*  Building encoding queue with bigger files first, minimizing waiting for the last scene to encode.
 *  Both video and audio transcoding with FFmpeg.
 *  Logging of progress of all encoders.
 *  "Boosting" quality of dark scenes based on their brightness.